tdipisa/doc-ckan/source/index.rst

 .. _mainindex.rst:

-DRDSI CKAN Project
+LaMMA CKAN Project
 ==================

-Welcome to the DRDSI CKAN Project documentation v\ |release|.
+Welcome to the LaMMA CKAN Project documentation.

 This documentation is a guide describing how to setup and administer a system running the CKAN metadata catalog.

-The main sections describe how to install and configure the basic OS packages, the core CKAN catalog, some of its official extensions and some other extensions implemented for the DRDSICKAN project.
+The main sections describe how to install and configure the basic OS packages, the core CKAN catalog, some of its official extensions and some other extensions implemented for the LaMMA project.

 Table of contents